Building Character for a Glorious Manhood – Part 1

 Who do Men say that I am?

-Who do men say that I am?
+say that I am?
 Do you remember this question and who asked it?
 This was the question Jesus asked his disciples in Caesarea.
 After He asked this question, he pulsed to hear their answers.
 They replied, “Some say John the Baptist; others say Elijah; and still others, Jeremiah or one of the prophets.”
 Surprisingly, Jesus then asked His disciples, “but what about you, who do you say I am?”

 The bigger question is, why was Jesus interested in knowing who people say that He is?
 Why does this really matter to him?